Family First Party (2021): Original Family First Party

+Party formation

+On 28 July 2021, Jack Snelling and Tom Kenyon both left the Labor Party, forming the Family First Party.
+Snelling said that he was the chairman of an incorporated association called "Family First Party" which was not yet registered as a political party.
+He said that "I have had no discussions with anybody in the ALP", and that he had not discussed the decision to form Family First with either party leader Peter Malinauskas or Labor's state executive.

 Snelling claimed that "we have the support of some of the founding members of Family First including Andrew Evans".
-Evans told The Advertiser that "I don't mind them doing it.
+Evans said that "I don't mind them doing it.
 It puts a brake on the major parties", but added that he would not be involved in the new party as "I've done my bit".
-The Australian reported that Snelling and Kenyon had acquired Family First's "data base of about 6000 supporters".
-Former Family First senator and current leader of the Australian Family Party, Bob Day, however, said the new party was "not restarting Family First", noting that Snelling and Kenyon were "longstanding members of the Labor Party with a long tradition in the union movement".
+Former Family First senator Bob Day, who had formed the Australian Family Party in 2020, was not supportive, noting the founders' history with the Labor Party.
 Former Senator and leader of the Australian Conservatives, Cory Bernardi, said of Family First that he would "cheer them on", and that he had released intellectual property associated with the former Family First name to the new party.
+The party also acquired the old Family First's "data base of about 6000 supporters".

-Snelling told a Sunday Mail journalist in July 2021 that he was the chairman of an incorporated association called "Family First Party" which was not yet registered as a political party.
-The Advertiser reported that "former Family First insiders" believed that the new party was formed with the intent of taking marginal seats from the Liberal Party in northeastern Adelaide.
-Snelling has said that "I have had no discussions with anybody in the ", and that he had not discussed the decision to form Family First with either party leader Peter Malinauskas or Labor's state executive.
+Commentators noted that the Liberal Marshall government in South Australia was led by moderates who had supported reforms relating to abortion and euthanasia.
+Snelling said that "we are very concerned about religious freedom and attempts to restrict that freedom", and that "I think that particularly in the last few years the political environment has shifted significantly in both the major parties where you simply cannot prosecute arguments about religious liberty".
+In particular he cited "moves to restrict the rights of hospitals and clinicians to refuse to participate in abortions and euthanasia" as a concern.
+It was reported that "former Family First insiders" believed that the new party was formed with the intent of taking marginal seats from the Liberal Party in northeastern Adelaide.

-The Advertiser also wrote on 30 July 2021 that a Liberal member had said that the "fuse had been lit" for a potential breakaway party from the Liberals to be formed after the Family First Party's formation, with "some Liberals" also worrying that the party could potentially cause the Liberals to lose seats in northeastern Adelaide.

-On 1 August 2021, it was reported that Deepa Mathew, who ran for the Liberal Party in the seat of Enfield at the 2018 South Australian state election, had joined the Family First Party.
+A few days later Deepa Mathew, who ran for the Liberal Party in the seat of Enfield at the 2018 South Australian state election, became the first prominent Liberal Party member to join Family First.
 Mathew claimed that the Liberal Party was "introducing legislation that is a serious threat to the very fabric of our society and families, especially around individual's and organisations' freedom to be able to conscientious object based on your beliefs".
 Federal Liberal MP for Boothby, Nicolle Flint, called Mathew's defection a "big loss for the Liberal Party", and that she was "deeply saddened to learn that Deepa was leaving the Liberal Party – I firmly believe if you want to change things do it from within".
-The Advertiser wrote that Mathew was expected to run as a candidate for Family First.

 The party was registered by the Electoral Commission of South Australia on 13 January 2022.

+Since 2022

-On May 27, 2022, the party announced the appointment of former Australian Christian Lobby boss Lyle Shelton as their National Director.
+On 27 May 2022, the party announced the appointment of former Australian Christian Lobby boss Lyle Shelton as their National Director.